How to Optimize User Onboarding in 9 Steps

 One way to always be there for your customer is through routine check-ins (such as emails) to monitor their progress.
 You can also follow up by sending them app tutorials or guides that complement their product journey.

 To answer any urgent questions or issues your user may have, implement live chat as part of onboarding.
-41% of users prefer using live chat over any other channel to contact companies.
+Seventy-nine percent of businesses say offering live chat has had a positive impact on revenue and customer loyalty.

 7. Show User Progress in Onboarding